 Registered teachers can check their previous vetting status by logging in to view /change their registration details using a password here.
 Once successfully logged in, the most recent vetting information held by the Teaching Council is available to view under the 'Vetting Details' option on the left.

 The requirement to be vetted for both employment and registration purposes is now provided for in law, under the National Vetting Bureau (Children and Vulnerable Persons) Act 2012-2016 and the Teaching Council Act 2001-2015.
-If you have not completed the vetting process via the Teaching Council since April 29 2016, you will be contacted by the Teaching Council over the coming months and invited to complete the process under the Retrospective Vetting of Registered Teachers Project.
+If you have not previously completed the vetting process via the Teaching Council, you will be contacted by the Teaching Council over the coming months and invited to complete the process under the Retrospective Vetting of Registered Teachers Project.
 Further information on the retrospective vetting of registered teachers is available here.

 Further information for schools and BOM regarding retrospective vetting is available here.